geekyNehal/fabric-movie-platform/README.md

-# fabric-movie-platform
+# Fabric Movie Platform
-Blockchain based movie platform on Hyperledger Fabric

-## Prereq Before Running the Project:

-1. Ensure all the binaries and docker images are already present in the system.
-This project is requires fabric binaries of version 2.4.
-Following are the fabric binaries which needs to be pulled.
+This project is a blockchain-based movie platform built on Hyperledger Fabric.
+It provides a secure and transparent platform for movie producers and consumers to interact with each other.
+The project uses Fabric binaries of version 2.4 and is built using Node.js and Golang.

+## Prerequisites

+Before running the project, make sure you have the following:

+1. Fabric Binaries: Ensure that you have the following Fabric binaries pulled in your system:
     i. `hyperledger/fabric-tools:2.4`
     ii. `hyperledger/fabric-peer:2.4`
     iii. `hyperledger/fabric-orderer:2.4`
     iv. `hyperledger/fabric-ccenv:2.4`
     v. `hyperledger/fabric-baseos:2.4`

-2. Ensure npm and node are installed in the system.
+2. Node.js and NPM: Ensure that Node.js and NPM are installed on your system.

-3. Ensure golang with version >=19 is installed in the system.
+3. Golang: Ensure that Golang with version >=19 is installed on your system.

-4. After this just run `deploy.sh`
+## Running the Project

+Follow the below steps to run the project:

+1. Run the `deploy.sh` script to deploy the chaincode and start the Fabric network.

-5. After successfull installation goto `api-node` and do `npm install`
+2. Navigate to the `api-node` directory and run `npm install` to install the required node modules.
-6. After successfull installation of the node modules run `enrollAdmin.js` and `registerUser.js`
-7. After successfull registration run `invoke.js`

-##
+3. Run the `enrollAdmin.js` and `registerUser.js` scripts to enroll the admin and register a new user.

+4. Finally, run the `invoke.js` script to invoke the chaincode and start using the Fabric movie platform.

+Happy movie watching!